zcover/zcover.github.io/index.md

   - *Talent* does not inherently exist, but is simply a visual state of understanding.
 People are diverse, and therefore will understand *things* in different ways, and at varying levels of scope. **Everything can be learned, and everyone can master everything.**
   - Someone who has tuned their mindset in-line that of the *"Growth Mindset"* are more likely to have an understanding and commitment to the term ***"No pain, no gain"***
   - The most important thing I gained from this introduction of the Growth Mindset, was the negative things I can do in my life to close off this growth, and that turning away from challenges, or giving up at the signs of difficulty or lack of clarity, create a **fixed** mindset, and hinder my learning capabilities.

+##The Journal
+My instructor wants me to now create a journal describing things that I have learned.
+From the way he has been talking about it, the most important thing to have taken from today's class, is understanding the _A-C-P_ process of github.

+### ACP
+A-C-P is the process in which we pull a repository from github, make changes from the git file, and submit the edited file to the repo owner.
+The file typing, although maybe not in file type, is a git file.
+This means that the file is recording changes done to it, even if those changes arent reflected on the __head__, or main/visible file.

+Although the **ACP** process is formatted as instructions, starting with A and giong to P, there is actually 2 additional _git_ commands which we utilize in the process.

+- git *clone* _"link"_ (without the quotations) will pull the specified repo from the github website.
+You will then be able to identify and enter the specified folder containing the files you wish to view or edit.

+- git *status* will let you know where you're at in regards to a git file's condition.
+Has it been edited?
+Have those edits been commited [to stone?]
+Or is the file awaiting re-upload to the "mothership" that is the original repo file? *git status* will give you an idea of where you left off.

+**Now** that we've covered the 2 special commands, lets focus on the big 3!
+- **A** "add" This command is used after you clone, or download the file to your local device.
+This is the first command that allows you to begin editing, or making changes to, the file in question.
+- **C** "commit" The commit command basically sets into stone the changes you made.
+It *commits* your decisions to the file, basically the "save" function when dealing with git files.
+- **P** Now that the file has been pulled into your local storage, a specific file has been selected for edeting, and finally we have commit any and all changes to the file, it is now time to **_Push_** the file back up to the Github repository.
+This finalizes and allows the changes made to be visible on the **head** page/file.